Eduardo Montealegre

-Eduardo Montealegre Rivas (born 9 May 1955) is a Nicaraguan politician.
-He ran for president in the 2006 general election as the candidate of the Nicaraguan Liberal Alliance (ALN-PC) a split-off of the Constitutional Liberal Party (PLC) in alliance with other liberal parties and the Conservative Party.
+Eduardo Montealegre Rivas (born 9 May 1955) is a Nicaraguan businessman and politician.
+He ran for president in the 2006 general election as the candidate of the Nicaraguan Liberal Alliance (ALN-PC) a split-off of the Constitutionalist Liberal Party (PLC) in alliance with other liberal parties and the Conservative Party.
 He finished in second place after Daniel Ortega, receiving 28.3% of the vote.

 Early life

-Montealegre was born in Nicaragua's capital Managua, from a wealthy and prominent family in the banking sector, the direct descendant of Mariano Montealegre y Romero, the founder of the city of Chinandega.
+Montealegre was born in Nicaragua's capital Managua, from a wealthy and prominent family in the banking sector, the direct descendant of Mariano Montealegre y Romero, founder of the city of Chinandega and co-signatory of the Montealegre-Jiménez Treaty with Costa Rica on the diversion of water from the Colorado River as well as the half-uncle of Costa Rican President José María Montealegre..
 He received an Sc.
 B in Economics from Brown University in 1976 and an MBA with a focus in finance and strategic planning from Harvard University in 1980.
 He later became a businessman in Nicaragua.